JC-Hall/2508_DS5111_jch7aa/README.md

 Next, run the script with bach install_chrome_headless.sh, if installed correctly you will see `<h1>Example Domain</h1>` near the bottom.
 Add the script to your repo.
 Git Add | Git commit | Git push
 12. The normalize.py script standardizes stock gainer data from either Yahoo Finance or the Wall Street Journal (WSJ) into a unified CSV format.
 It extracts and cleans key metrics such as symbol, company name, last price, daily change, percent change, and volume.
 The script supports command-line execution by passing a CSV filename (e.g., ygainers.csv or wsjgainers.csv).
+13. Includes a working linter and basic test suite.
+Linting is handled with pylint, configured using a local .pylintrc file.
+The linter can be run with: make lint.
+Testing is handled with pytest: make test.
+Combined: make linttest.